Skip to content

 Associate

-Meg’s practice focuses on environmental and land use litigation, regulatory compliance counseling, renewable energy development, and environmental due diligence of development projects.
+Meg’s practice focuses on environmental litigation, environmental review and permitting, environmental due diligence of development projects, and renewable energy development.

 Prior to joining the firm in 2018, Meg was an Assistant Corporation Counsel in the Environmental Law Division of the New York City Law Department.
-During her time at the City of New York, she represented the City and its agencies in federal and state environmental litigation, and assisted City agencies with environmental regulatory compliance.
+She represented the City and its agencies in federal and state environmental litigation, and assisted City agencies with environmental regulatory compliance.
 Before working for the City, Meg clerked on the District of Columbia Court of Appeals.

 Meg is a graduate of Harvard Law School, where she served as Editor-in-Chief of the Harvard Environmental Law Review and was a student attorney for the Emmett Environmental Law & Policy Clinic.
 Before law school, Meg worked for an environmental nonprofit in New Delhi, India.